 The Northern Border pipeline system was initially constructed in 1982 and was expanded or extended in 1991, 1992 and 1998.
 A recent expansion and extension, called the Chicago project, was completed in late 1998, and increased the Northern Border pipeline system's ability to receive natural gas by 42% to its current capacity of 2,373 million cubic feet per day.
 The amount of natural gas that can be transported in the pipeline is referred to as "capacity" and is measured in cubic feet per day.
-In the first quarter of 1999, the first full quarter of operations that included the Chicago project, we estimate that Northern Border Pipeline transported 23% of the total amount of natural gas imported from Canada to the United States.
+In January and February 1999, the first full two months of operations that included the Chicago project, we estimate that nearly 23% of the natural gas produced in Canada was exported through the Northern Border pipeline system to the United States.
 In 1998, approximately 88% of the natural gas transported by the Northern Border pipeline system was produced in the western Canadian sedimentary basin located in the provinces of Alberta, British Columbia and Saskatchewan.